 Harvey is a graduate of the University of Connecticut where he played baseball and earned a bachelor’s degree in accounting.
 He holds a master’s degree in physical education from Springfield College.

-Wayne is returning for his second season with the Braves.
+Wayne is returning for his third season with the Braves.
 Haling from Gardner, Massachusetts where he was a two-time North Worcester County All Star catcher and a three sport GHS Hall of Famer.
 Caught for the Massachusetts State Champion Leominster American Legion Post 151 team in 1971 while being named to the Zone 4 All Star and in 1998 was named a charter member of the Post 151 Hall of Fame.
 Went on to play at Springfield College under Archie Allen from 1972-1975.
 Caught for Eastern Mass Baseball league champions Acton A’s in 1973.
 Also served as a player-coach for the Liverpool Laurapers in the Southwestern Nova Scotia Baseball League from 1976-78 where his team earned a championship in 1978.

 Hancock concluded a 38-year teaching-coaching career at Cushing Academy in Ashburnham, Massachusetts that stretched from 1977 through his retirement last summer.
 Instrumental in creating the Central New England Prep School Baseball League in 1983 Hancock-guided teams appeared in 16 title games winning championships on 8 occasions.
 He also served three different stints coaching the Gardner American Legion Post 19 Baseball teams in the ‘80’s, 90’s and early 2000’s.
 Hancock was elected to the Massachusetts Baseball Coaches Hall of Fame in 2009 and currently serves on the MBCA executive board.